SMART Goal Templates

 Ignore this system at your own risk.
 Its importance is difficult to overestimate.

-SMART goals literally set you up for success because their structure and nature provide a clear action plan and make sure you’ll stay motivated and up to new wins because you pursue specific, measurable, achievable, relevant and timely goals.
+SMART goals literally set you up for success because their structure and nature provide a clear action plan based on brainstorm, and analisys, and make sure you’ll stay motivated and up to new wins because you pursue specific, measurable, achievable, relevant and timely goals.
 SMART goals give you clarity, a sense of direction and simple guidelines to follow.

 The only drawback of this system that you might find is the lack of flexibility when it comes to long-term goals.
 Nevertheless, you can formulate your goal slightly different so that it has some room for changes and contingencies.

-Use SMART goals template to achieve goal and accomplish new heights.
+Use SMART goals template to visualize and achieve goal and accomplish new heights.

 Set & achieve goals easily using smart goals template.